 What is a Healthcare Social Worker?

-A career as a healthcare social worker is perfect for those who enjoy helping other people in times of distress, crises, and uncertainty.
 Healthcare social work is a specialty within the social work field.
-The social worker helps people to access services and education related to health problems.
-The goal is to have the client achieve and maintain a state of optimal health so they can function in their daily lives.
-The social worker acts as a client advocate, educator, coordinator of care, adviser, and strives to preserve the healthcare and dignity of the population they serve.
+A healthcare social worker is someone who helps people access services and education related to health problems.
+Their goal is to have the client achieve and maintain a state of optimal health so they can function in their daily lives.
+The social worker acts as a client advocate, educator, advisor, coordinator of care, and strives to preserve the healthcare and dignity of the population they serve.

 What does a Healthcare Social Worker do?

-In the hospital, they help clients plan their discharge home.
-They coordinate services such as home health care, medical equipment rentals, transportation to follow up doctor visits and other related activities.
-They will help clients get admitted to inpatient and outpatient services, find funding sources, fill out paperwork, and find support resources for families.
+Healthcare social workers coordinate services such as home health care, medical equipment rentals, transportation to follow up doctor visits, and other related activities.
+They help clients get admitted to inpatient and outpatient services, find funding sources, fill out paperwork, and find support resources for families.
 They assist with educational classes on things such as childcare, Alzheimer’s management, living with cancer, and HIV.
 They are concerned with all components of health and mental health care.
 They also participate in and advise on healthcare policy, services, and legislative issues.

 What is the workplace of a Healthcare Social Worker like?

 Although most social workers work in an office, they may spend a lot of time away from the office visiting clients.
 They can be employed in clinics, hospitals, nursing homes, assisted living, mental health, and other health care settings.

 Family Social Worker

 Substance Abuse Social Worker